Endrio-Oliveira/TSP-Project/readme.txt

 Created by Endrio Marcos de Liz Oliveira

-I developed this project with the aim of solving the Traveling Salesman Problem (TSP).
+I developed this project with the idea of solving the Traveling Salesman Problem (TSP).

 This problem involves determining the most efficient route among N addresses.
 I have devised three strategies to achieve this goal, with the first one being the simplest but less efficient.